onflow/wallet-extension-example/docs/index.md

 ### FCL Authorization
 Authorization is very similar to authentication with the exception that the `"FCL:VIEW:READY:RESPONSE"` will contain additional data that contains the signable object (containing the relevant Cadence transaction, etc.).

-The authorization should likely also listen for `FLOW::TX` messages to recieve the transactionID back from the dapp to recieve the status of the transaction.
+The content script can also listen for `FLOW::TX` messages and proxy to the popup to recieve the status of the transaction.

-In the `PollingResponse`, there should be a `data` field that contains a composite signature for the users transaction.
+In the `PollingResponse`, there should be a `data` field that contains a composite signature for the user's transaction.

 > **This composite signature will be generated using the users keys and should be done securely.**

 Although a [sample implementation](#) has been provided, you should thoroughly review your own signing functionality and ensure its security.